Customs regulations in Norway

 • you are importing the removal goods in connection with moving to Norway.

-Goods with special import regulations
+Goods for which special import regulations apply

 Some goods have special import regulations.
 Here is an overview.